 - Processing all claims with your health insurance

-ADA and FMLA Protections
+ADA and FMLA Protections?

 The Adults With Disabilities Act (ADA) and the Family and Medical Leave Act (FMLA) are two federal laws that protect employee rights within the workplace.
 ADA provisions prohibit employers from discriminating against employees who have known disabilities.
 As alcohol/drug addiction is classified as a medical disease, ADA provisions apply to someone who struggles with alcohol or drug addiction.
-ADA laws work to ensure employees seeking help with alcohol problems can receive the needed attention and services provided through an employer’s EAP department.
+ADA laws work to ensure employees seeking help with alcohol problems can receive the attention and services they need through an employer’s EAP department.

 As of yet, these same provisions do not apply to employees who struggle with drug addiction problems, though certain exceptions may apply if a person is no longer using.
 These exceptions come into play in the case of someone who is a “recovering addict.”
 If another disabling condition is present, such as alcoholism or specific psychological disorders, an employee can still qualify under ADA protections provided they’re currently engaging in drug use.